MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- LocalMachineZoneAllowNETFrameworkReliantComponents-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting allows you to manage whether .
-NET Framework components that are not signed with Authenticode can be executed from Internet Explorer.
+NET Framework components that aren't signed with Authenticode can be executed from Internet Explorer.
 These components include managed controls referenced from an object tag and managed executables referenced from a link.

 - If you enable this policy setting, Internet Explorer will execute unsigned managed components.
 If you select Prompt in the drop-down box, Internet Explorer will prompt the user to determine whether to execute unsigned managed components.

-- If you disable this policy setting, Internet Explorer will not execute unsigned managed components.
+- If you disable this policy setting, Internet Explorer won't execute unsigned managed components.

-- If you do not configure this policy setting, Internet Explorer will not execute unsigned managed components.
+- If you don't configure this policy setting, Internet Explorer won't execute unsigned managed components.
 <!-- LocalMachineZoneAllowNETFrameworkReliantComponents-Description-End -->

 <!-- LocalMachineZoneAllowNETFrameworkReliantComponents-Editable-Begin -->